 When you apply, you must submit a complete report from at least one of the above assessments.
 We can't process your application without the full report(s).

 What if my scores don't meet the requirements?

 If your scores don't meet the requirements above, we suggest that you work on strengthening your English language skills this year and apply in the following year.

 I-20 forms and F-1 student visas

-International students must obtain an F-1 student visa to attend credit-bearing educational programs in the United States.
+International students applying for on-campus courses must obtain an F-1 student visa to attend credit-bearing educational programs in the United States.
 To obtain an F-1 student visa, you must:

 - Be fluent in written and spoken English

 - Be enrolled for the duration of your program in at least three credits for a three-week session or at least six credits for a six-week session

 To apply for an F-1 student visa, you will be required to upload a copy of your passport and complete the I-20 request form along with your online application materials.

 We begin generating I-20s in late March.
 It can take up to four weeks after you submit payment, an I-20 request form, and a copy of your passport for us to generate your I-20, so please be patient.